IngoScholtes/pathpy/README.md

 `> pip install git+git://github.com/IngoScholtes/pathpy.git`

+# Tutorial

+A [comprehensive educational tutorial](https://ingoscholtes.github.io/pathpy/tutorial.html) which shows how you can use `pathpy` to analyze your data sets is [available online](https://ingoscholtes.github.io/pathpy/tutorial.html).
+Moreover, a tutorial which illustrates the abstraction of **higher-order networks** in the modeling of dynamical processes in temporal networks is [available here](https://www.sg.ethz.ch/team/people/ischoltes/research-insights/temporal-networks-demo/).
+The latter tutorial is based on the predecessor library `pyTempNets` but most of its features have already been included in `pathpy`.

 # Documentation

 The code is fully documented via docstrings which are accessible through python's built-in help system.
 Just type `help(SYMBOL_NAME)` to see the documentation of a class or method.
 A [reference manual is available here](https://ingoscholtes.github.io/pathpy/hierarchy.html).

-# Tutorial

-`pathpy` is the successor of `pyTempNets`.
-A comprehensive tutorial which illustrates the concept of **higher-order networks** is [available online](https://www.sg.ethz.ch/team/people/ischoltes/research-insights/temporal-networks-demo/).
-An educational tutorial that introduces the core features of `pathpy` will be released soon.
-Please stay tuned!

 # Acknowledgements